Mental health conditions are common, and can affect anyone, young and old.

 At Jumo Health, we are committed to raising awareness around mental illness.
 We see this as a critical step towards stopping the stigma that so often accompanies the diagnosis of a mental health condition.
 In May 2018, we launched our pledge to continue the conversation around mental health awareness.
 This commitment extends beyond this week, this month, to include every day of every year.

 Jumo Health understands that personal stories- of hope, of perseverance, of strength- often carry an authentic purview that an evidence-based piece lacks.
 Our In My Words podcast series is one such example.

-- Our mental health episodes includes Gianna’s story as she shares—aged 16—her experience of depression and anxiety.
+- Our mental health episodes include Gianna’s story (above) as she shares—aged 16—her experience of depression and anxiety.
 During her freshman year, she started to feel increasingly sad, lethargic, and reluctant to engage with her family and friends.
 Those close to her struggled to understand what was going on, and felt uncomfortable talking about it.